2nd MRI Head Scan (March 2013)

 After speaking to Mr Farrell on the telephone, on the 09/04/2014, he informed me that the medical advisor in question was a regular ('internal') advisor employed by the PHSO, and had conducted his examination of the MRI images on one of his routine visits to the PHSO offices, during a discussion with Mr Farrell at his desk.
 His opinion had been given informally that is, by word of mouth – there is no documentary or signed declaration of his advice for which he might later be held accountable.
 Neither do we have any idea of his identity; we are only told that he is an "orthopaedic & trauma surgeon" whom Mr Farrell is satisfied (for the purposes of his peremptory investigation) "has suitable experience to examine and understand MRI images".
 In response to my question if the advisor might be simultaneously employed by the NHS, Mr Farrell informed me that he is employed by the NHS and therefore "not entirely independent of the NHS", but that this did not affect his contractual duty in giving medical advice 'independently' to the PHSO.

-The PHSO's investigation has been conducted with deliberate disregard for the arguments made throughout my complaint of the self-evident nature of the MRI scan evidence, and that the refusal to disclose this evidence amongst the various medical professionals involved can only be explained therefore in terms of systemic and institutional constraints operating against its disclosure across the broad institution of the NHS.
+The PHSO’s investigation has been conducted with deliberate disregard for the arguments made throughout my complaint of the self-evident nature of the MRI scan evidence, and that the refusal to disclose this evidence amongst the various medical professionals involved can only be explained therefore in terms of rigid, systematic constraints operating against its disclosure across the broad institution of the NHS.
 These arguments, and the reasoning behind them, have simply been ignored, in preference for the informal verbal opinion of a medical advisor whose specialism (orthopaedic & trauma surgery) is not even relevant to an expert opinion on the evidence concerned.
-Even if it could be claimed that the quoted advisor has quasi-independence from the NHS (despite being principally employed by that organisation), how likely is it that he would have the professional confidence to overturn the opinions of three specialists in the area of neuroradiology, which is not his own specialism?
+Moreover, even if it could be claimed that the quoted advisor has quasi-independence from the NHS (despite being principally employed by that organisation), how likely is it that he would have the professional confidence to overturn the opinions of three specialists in the area of neuroradiology, which is not his own specialism?

 In spite of the claims of the PHSO to be 'independent of the NHS', it clearly felt compelled to conduct an intentionally crude and blinkered investigation, for the sake of its own administrative convenience, at the same time refusing to conduct a thorough, formal, and independent evaluation of the medical evidence in question.
 Its actions in response to this complaint therefore reveal the PHSO's structural inability to offer any effective regulation in the context of the most serious ethical transgressions conducted within the NHS.1